OlimilO1402/Sys_Timers/README.md

 ```
 what is the difference between XTimer and XTimerL?
 With the class XTimerL, if you set 450 Frames per second, it does just about 333 FPS,
-because 450 fps are 2.222 ms so it rounds upt to 3 ms. Switch to the "Timer (Currency)" and it does the real 450 FPS
+because 450 fps are 2.222 ms so it rounds up to 3 ms. Switch to the "Timer (Currency)" and it does the real 450 FPS.

-Maybe you also want to have a look at the repo [Sys_Stopwatch](https://github.com/OlimilO1402/Sys_StopWatch) which uses the winapi function QueryFerformanceCounter either.
+Maybe you also want to have a look at the repo [Sys_Stopwatch](https://github.com/OlimilO1402/Sys_StopWatch) which uses the QueryPerformance winapi either.

 ![Timers Image](Resources/Timers.png "Timers Image")

-1. The XTimer measures the time the program needs during the "timer event" and it subtracts it from the timer interval to be accurate and stable, .
-The XTimer is more accurate and stable. .